Skip to content

 <Space>Kp " Start preview

-<Space>Kt " Toggle preview
+<Space>Kt " Toggle preview (or wait for table operations menu)

 " Quarto